TokenCanvasIO/tokencanvasio-nextjs/posts/a-canvas-for-the-new-economy.md

 ### The Short Story

-We built XRP MemeCoins on a simple but powerful belief: that personalization is more than just changing colors.
+We built XRPMemeCoins.com on a simple but powerful belief: that personalization is more than just changing colors.
 It’s about giving you back control.
 Here’s what that means for you:

 **Control Over Chaos.** The crypto market is a firehose of information.
 Your canvas is your sanctuary — a place where you can turn down the volume of the entire market and listen only to the signals you choose.
 This sense of control is an incredibly powerful feeling.